adamliesko/retry/README.md

 - ignoring certain errors
 - retrying only on certain errors

-### Sleeping constant duration of 100ms after each failed attempt
+### Constant delay of of 100ms between failing attempts
 ```go
 func poll() error { return external.IsItDone() }

 err := retry.New(retry.Sleep(100))
 result := r.Do(poll)
 ```

 ### Using an exponential back off (or any other custom function) after each failed attempt
 ```go